 “Don’t tell me where your priorities are.
 Show me where you spend your money and I’ll tell you what they are.” —James W. Frick

 The number one way of improving your financial situation, hands down, is to bring more money in.
 The reason this is so powerful is that there is no cap on how much more income you can generate.
 It’s literally limitless in potential.
-If you’ve already got this bit right, then you don’t need this article.
+Most people are still chasing income, so the next best thing you can do is save money by reducing what you spend.

 But if you want to get there sooner, are busting your way out of consumer debt or just need some financial breathing space and fast, then cutting costs in these 9 areas will get you to that end goal quicker.